Scene of the Crime (comics): Plot

 Jack Herriman is hired by Alex Jordan on the recommendation of Jack's father's friend Detective Sergeant Paul Reynolds SFPD.
-Jordan is trying to find her younger sister Maggie who has been missing for nearly a month.
-Herriman follows Maggie's trail to an open house for a commune called Lunarhouse.
-Lunarhouse is continuing the ideals of the Summer of Love in modern-day San Francisco, Jack confronts the charismatic leader Joseph Lunar about Maggie, Lunar feigns ignorance but directs Jack to the commune secretary.
+Jordan is trying to find her younger sister Maggie, who has been missing for nearly a month.
+Herriman follows Maggie's trail to an open house for a commune called Lunarhouse, which continues the ideals of the Summer of Love in modern-day San Francisco.
+Jack confronts the charismatic leader Joseph Luna about Maggie.
+Luna feigns ignorance but directs Jack to the commune secretary.
 The secretary informs Jack that Maggie was indeed at the commune for a few weeks but left suddenly with no explanation.
-She also informs Jack that Maggie had slept with Lunar, but brushed off the detail saying that Lunar slept with everybody.
+She also informs Jack that Maggie had slept with Luna, but brushed off the detail, saying that Luna slept with everybody.
 Later, Jack sneaks outside and rifles though the house recycling bin, finding a phone message from Maggie and a contact number that leads to a motel upstate.

-Reluctant to stake out the motel himself Jack takes along his uncle Knut.
-When Maggie finally turns up at her motel room she is drunk and being robbed by the guy she came home with.
-Herriman tries to fight the man but is taken by surprise and winded, Knut then manages to scare the guy off with his camera flash.
+Reluctant to stake out the motel himself, Jack takes along his uncle Knut.
+When Maggie finally turns up at her motel room, she is drunk and being robbed by the guy she came home with.
+Herriman tries to fight the man but is taken by surprise and winded.
+Knut then manages to scare the guy off with his camera flash.
 They take Maggie inside and dump her in the bathtub.

-When Maggie awakens, Jack interrogates her about her disappearance, and learns that Maggie has lived a wild life due to feeling lost.
+When Maggie awakens, Jack interrogates her about her disappearance and learns that Maggie has lived a wild life due to feeling lost.
 After talking for a while, Jack drops off Maggie back at her motel and leaves, with the idea of perhaps talking to her again later.
 It is also hinted that he is attracted to her.

 This all comes to an end the next morning, when Jack receives a phone call that Maggie's body was found shot to death in her motel, probably soon after Jack had dropped her off.
 Initially believing that Maggie was involved in some sort of blackmail scheme, police later discover that a suitcase filled with $10,000 was left untouched in Maggie's closet, meaning Maggie's death was not money-related, and that something bigger than blackmail was going on.

 Heartbroken and frustrated, Jack begins yet another round of investigations.